 We’ve all done it; don’t deny it.
 We’ve all fallen in love with somebody for who we thought they would/could/should be instead of who they are at that very moment.
 Don’t get me wrong, there are times when change, growth, and a bit of bending are essential to the evolution of a relationship and a person, but to be constantly judged on the merits of who you ‘could’ be is exhausting.
 You see a guy who’s all but perfect ‘if only’.
 It is those ‘if only’ thoughts that signal the beginning of the end.
 Those thoughts imply that the person isn’t good enough on their own, that you wish they’d change x, y, z about themselves and we all know that’s not fair.

 Why You Do It

-Maybe you meet the guy/gal when you are young with the expectation that one day they eventually spend more time on work goals than gaming.
-Or, maybe you were hoping that he’d eventually bore of working in retail and then 5 years later he’s still selling people sweaters by day and gaming until 2am.
-Suddenly you are screaming at him day and night to get a real job, to get off his ass, and do something with himself.
+Maybe you meet the guy/gal when you are young with the expectation that one day they will eventually spend more time on work goals than gaming.
+Or, maybe you were hoping that he’d eventually get bored of working in retail and then 5 years later he’s still selling people sweaters by day and gaming until 2am.
+Suddenly, you are screaming at him day and night to get a real job, to get off of his ass, and do something with himself.
 All the while he’s rolling his eyes, shutting you out, and calling you a nagging bitch.
 You mean well, right?
 You just want him to be the best version of himself, right?

 Why it’s Cruel